Jean Beagle Ristaino

-Biography
+Career

+Education

-Ristaino received her B.S. degree in biological sciences in 1978 and her M.S. degree in plant pathology in 1982 from the University of Maryland.
-She received her Ph.D. from the University of California, Davis in 1987.
+Ristaino earned her B.S. degree in biological sciences in 1978 and her M.S. degree in plant pathology in 1982 from the University of Maryland.
+While working as an undergraduate at the USDA research center, she encountered a massive fungus collection which inspired her to study plant pathology.
+She earned her Ph.D. from the University of California, Davis in 1987.
 Since 1987, Ristaino has been on the faculty of North Carolina State University, and she currently holds the rank of William Neal Reynolds Distinguished Professor.
+Ristaino retired in 2025.

+Ristaino served as the director of the “Emerging Plant Disease and Global Food Security” cluster at NC State through 2024.